-If you are interested in the full Diploma or an individual module:
+If you are interested in the Diploma:

 We’ll consider your application letting you know our decision within 14 days.
 Once accepted: